josemarcosrf/melior-transformers/README.md

 | ALBERT      | albert | albert-xxlarge-v2 | 12 repeating layer, 128 embedding, 4096-hidden, 64-heads, 223M parameters; ALBERT xxlarge model with no dropout, additional training data and longer training |
 | CamemBERT     | camembert | camembert-base | 12-layer, 768-hidden, 12-heads, 110M parameters CamemBERT using the RoBERTa architecture |

 ---

 ## Acknowledgements

-None of this would have been possible without the hard work by the HuggingFace team in developing the [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers) library.
+- To [ThilinaRajapakse](https://github.com/ThilinaRajapakse) for his library [simpleTransformers](https://github.com/ThilinaRajapakse/simpletransformers) from which this has been bootstrapped.

-_<div>Icon for the Social Media Preview made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>_
+-  To the HuggingFace team in developing the [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers) library.